Protecting coastal strongholds

 Keeping the Elliott State Forest public

-The Elliott State Forest near Coos Bay is a coastal gem consisting of 82,500 acres of public land that includes rare remnant old growth and critical habitat for Oregon coastal coho salmon.
-Unfortunately, the forest is at risk of being sold to a private logging company, a strong coalition of hunters, fishers, conservationists, and businesses fought to keep these public lands in public hands, resulting in the cancelling the sale of the Elliott in 2017.
+The Elliott State Forest near Coos Bay is a coastal treasure consisting of 82,500 acres of public land that includes rare remnant old growth and critical habitat for Oregon coastal coho salmon.
+Unfortunately, the forest was at risk of being sold to a private logging company, a strong coalition of hunters, fishers, conservationists, and businesses fought to keep these public lands in public hands, resulting in the cancelling the sale of the Elliott in 2017.
 The Elliott finally achieved strong and durable protections in 2022 when the State Legislature established the Elliott as a nationally unique State Research Forest to be managed by Oregon State University, generating forestry, climate, and ecology research with global relevance.